ARCHER2-HPC/archer2-fortran-intro/section7.01/README.md

 ## Not covered in this course

 The Fortran standard covers a large and increasing number of features.
-Some of these we have only tocuhed on, and others not mentioned at all.
+Some of these we have only touched on, and others not mentioned at all.

 * Object-oriented features: type extension, abstract classes/interfaces, ...
 * Interoperability with C